EmeraldKnight2814/hiddenMessage_finding1/README.md

 I noticed when doing this though that all the messages I had seen were done in English.
 I decided that I wanted to see what would happen if I put a message in another language, preferably one that does not use the roman alphabet that English, French, Spanish and so on use.

 Attached in this repo is an image that contains one such message.
-I wish you the best of luck in finding and decyphering the message (which may not be grammatically correct in it's language, I am still very much a beginner in my study of that language)
+Ganbatte, nakama.